Yogarine/bungie-sdk-php/docs/Api/GroupV2Api.md

     new GuzzleHttp\Client()
 );
 $currentpage = 56; // int | Page number (starting with 1).
 Each page has a fixed size of 50 items per page.
-$groupId = 789; // int | The ID of the group.
+$groupId = 56; // int | The ID of the group.
 $memberType = 56; // int | Filter out other member types.
 Use None for all members.
-$nameSearch = "nameSearch_example"; // string | The name fragment upon which a search should be executed for members with matching display or unique names.
+$nameSearch = 'nameSearch_example'; // string | The name fragment upon which a search should be executed for members with matching display or unique names.

 try {
     $result = $apiInstance->groupV2GetMembersOfGroup($currentpage, $groupId, $memberType, $nameSearch);